 One of the most universal concerns during pregnancy is “am I eating well?”
 That's understandable!
 It’s a time when cravings often kick into overdrive.
 Many women also experience nausea, bloating and diminished appetite during pregnancy.
 The problem, of course, is that you and the developing baby need an abundance of nutrients during this vital time.
 Daily prenatal vitamins help fill in the gaps and should be taken with consistency, but nothing takes the place of real, nourishing food.

 Fruits and vegetables are two of the greatest nutrient sources, but they can be tough for an already sensitive stomach to digest.
 Raw and even cooked vegetables can be especially off-putting during the first trimester of pregnancy.
 The easiest way to pack a plethora of vitamins and nutrients into a single glass is through juicing.
 Plus, there’s nothing for the digestive system to break down!
 The nutrients are immediately absorbed into the bloodstream.

-Drinking cold-pressed juice while pregnant can be part of a healthy, balanced diet and it’s important to remember three things:
+Is Juicing while pregnant safe?
+Drinking cold-pressed juice while pregnant can be part of a healthy, balanced diet.
+In addition to reviewing your nutrition with your doctor, OB/Gyn or healthcare provider, and it’s important to remember three things:

 Juice can develop E.Coli or Listeria if it is separated from the fruit for too long.
 Pregnant women are 20 times more likely to become infected by Listeria, which can be passed on to the fetus through the placenta.
 The bacteria can lead to severe neurological illnesses, epilepsy and even stillbirth.
 Since the risk is very real, it’s best to skip juice bars or restaurant juice during pregnancy and either purchase pasteurized juice or make it yourself.
 Learn more about juicing while pregnant on Pregnant and Hungry.